tandeshao/tp/docs/DeveloperGuide.md

 ![EditMemoSequenceDiagram](images/EditMemoSequenceDiagram.png)

-Editing of ContactedDate via the `edit` command works similarly, the only difference is the `c/` prefix.
+Editing of `ContactedDate` via the `edit` command works similarly, the only difference is the `c/` prefix.

-`Memo` and `ContactedDate` can also be added during the `add` command, with a sequence diagram similar to the above.
-The following are the differences of the sequence diagram:
+`Memo` and `ContactedDate` can also be added during the `add` command.
+The sequence diagram is similar to the above, with the following differences:
 - `AddCommandParser` instead of `EditCommandParser`.
 - `AddCommand` instead of `EditCommand`.
 - `Model#addPerson(Person)` instead of `Model#setPerson(Person, Person)`.